IBM/banking-risk-mitigation-nlu-studio/README.md

 * [Natural Language Processing](https://www.ibm.com/watson/services/natural-language-understanding): Natural Language Processing is a field that covers computer understanding and manipulation of human language, and it’s ripe with possibilities for newsgathering.
 * [Cloud](https://www.ibm.com/developerworks/learn/cloud/): Accessing computer and information technology resources through the Internet.
 * [Python](https://www.python.org/): Python is a programming language that lets you work more quickly and integrate your systems more effectively.
+* [Artificial Intelligence](https://www.ibm.com/services/artificial-intelligence): Artificial intelligence is intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans and other animals.

 # Deploy to IBM Cloud